Art & Design Alumni Profiles

 “My time spent at SUNY Plattsburgh changed my life forever.
 I came into school as a political science major, with an interest in art.
 My first semester, I took a drawing class and a photography class.
-Those two classes made me realize that my real passion was art, and my professors gave me the belief that this could be a very fulfilling life path.
+Those two classes made me realize that my real passion was creating a visual story, and my professors gave me the belief that this could be a very fulfilling life path.
 Sue Lezon became my main mentor and has since become one of the most influential people in my life.
 Her passion for photography and her genuine care for her students helped ignite the same passions within me.
 My time spent at SUNY Plattsburgh not only gave me the skills to become a successful artist, but to become a fully realized person.

 “I will always remember critiques, classes, and even random meetings in professors’ offices.
 That one-on-one guidance is what separates SUNY Plattsburgh from other programs.
 I owe every ounce of my success to the program and its great professors.”

 - B.F.A. in Studio Art, Concentration in Photography, SUNY Plattsburgh

 - Photo editor, Women in the World in association with The New York Times